rust-unofficial/patterns/patterns/behavioural/command.md

 We define a common trait which encapsulates our command with two operations `execute` and `rollback`.
-All command `structs` must implements this trait.
+All command `structs` must implement this trait.

 ```rust
 pub trait Migration {